This post contains affiliate links. For more information, please read our disclosure policy.

 A national park situated in the west of Kosovo occupies a considerable area of 624.88 square kilometers.
 It was established in 2013 with a view of creating a new tourism site in the country.
 The name Bjeshkët E Nemuna means the cursed mountains.

 The environment is ever-green with a variety of flora and fauna residing in here.
-The park has a lot to offer including a lovely river, some beautiful streams and magnificent hilly mountains with green plants and trees.
+The park has a lot to offer, including a lovely river, some beautiful streams and magnificent hilly mountains with green plants and trees.

-Activities include sightseeing, fish catching, hiking and mountain climbing.
+Activities include sightseeing, fish catching, hiking, and mountain climbing.
 This national park is at the very top amongst the list of places to visit in Kosovo.
-The highest peak of Kosovo, Gjeravica, with a height of 2656 meters from the Adriatic Sea level is also placed here.
+The highest peak of Kosovo, Gjeravica, with a height of 2656 meters from the Adriatic Sea level, is also placed here.

-The capital and the largest city of Kosovo has mostly Albanian residing here.
+The capital and the largest city of Kosovo have mostly Albanian residing here.
 With near about 20 monuments, a few mosques and a church from the Ottoman and Byzantine ages, the town is rich in history, as well as the center of the country’s commerce, entertainment, and healthcare.

 There is the UNESCO’s world heritage site listed Gracanica Monastery from the fourteenth century, the elegant Kosovo Museum, the Ottoman Bath, a clock tower, and a public fountain.

-The local people love enjoying festivals through the whole year-round in the city.
+The local people love enjoying festivals throughout the whole year-round in the city.
 Visit the local coffee shops, the swimming pools, and the shopping malls if you’re looking for activities in Kosovo’s capital.
 Also, taste the local Peja beer while in the pubs of Pristina as the city also has a vibrant nightlife.

-It is the largest lake of Kosovo.
+It is the largest lake in Kosovo.
 The lake is formed due to the dams of the river Ibar.
 The lake is shared by both Kosovo and Serbia.
 Its area is near 12 square kilometers of which, Kosovo has more than 9 square kilometers, and Serbia has near about 3 square kilometers.

 With an average depth of more than 100 meters, this lake is the abode to many aquatic faunas and a variety of fishes.
 A magnificent scenery can be seen from the hilly areas outside the vast lake.
 Tourists all across the world visit this lake when they reach Kosovo for a tour.

-Placed Northwest from the city of Peja or, locally Pec, Rugova is a natural ecstasy with mostly forest ranges in mountain surfaces.
-The best time to visit Rugova Mountains is in the snows of winter as this is also the 4th best Skiing and snowboarding destination in the world according to the International Ski Federation.
+Placed Northwest from the city of Peja or, locally, Pec, Rugova is a natural ecstasy with mostly forest ranges in mountain surfaces.
+The best time to visit Rugova Mountains is in the snows of winter as this is also the 4th best Skiing and snowboarding destination in the world, according to the International Ski Federation.